ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 This allows incremental upgrades: the `ibexa:migrations:migrate` command ignores files that it had previously executed.

-Notice that [`--siteaccess` option](exporting_data.md#siteaccess) usage can be relevant when multiple languages or multiple repositories are used.
+The [`--siteaccess` option](exporting_data.md#siteaccess) usage can be relevant when multiple languages or multiple repositories are used.

 ## Migration step